The 30 Most Popular Fonts in Graphic Design

 29. Amita

 Amita is a perfect blend of quirky and elegant.
-Although it is quite legible, it’s not advisable to use it for large chunks of text, since it’s quite stylized.
+Although it is quite legible, it’s not the best font for large chunks of text, since it’s quite stylized.

 30. Cookie